gvwilson/sdxjs/src/file-interpolator/index.md

 <div class="include" pat="test-import-interpolate.*" fill="sh out" />

-When this program runs, its <span i="lifecycle!of file interpolation">lifecycle</span> is:
+When this program runs, its [% i "lifecycle!of file interpolation" %]lifecycle[% /i %] is:

 1. Node starts to run `test-import-interpolate.js`.
 1. It sees the `import` of need-interpolate` so it reads and evaluates that code.